benjaminspringer98/dab-project-i/REFLECTION.md

 - API: removed --watch flag from the Dockerfiles
 - data in the db is persisted (locally)
 - UI is built with astro build rather than astro dev, and served through Nginx
-- UI is cached (see next topic) and sent in a compressed format
+- requests to UI are cached (see next topic) and responses are sent in a compressed format

 ## Caching